Cat Not Eating? How To Tell If He Might Be Sick | Picky or Sick

 How can I help my cat?

-Compromised nutrition combined with an underlying disease create a complicated situation.
+Compromised nutrition combined with an underlying disease creates a complicated situation.
 It’s more difficult to help cats recover from disease when their bodies don’t have the fuel needed to properly heal.

 That’s why many veterinarians recommend nutritional support for feline patients who have lost weight because they refuse to eat.
 There are safe and convenient medications available to help.